A Credit Assignment Compiler for Joint Prediction: Related Work

+Probabilistic programming~\cite{gordon14probprog} has been an active area of research.
+These approaches have a different goal: Providing a flexible framework for specifying graphical models and performing inference in those models.
+The credit assignment compiler instead allows a developer to learn to make coherent decisions for joint prediction (``learning to search'').
+We also differ by not designing a new programming language.
+Instead, we have a two-function library which makes adoption and integration into existing code bases much easier.

+The closest work to ours is Factorie~\cite{mccallum09factorie}.
+Factorie is essentially an embedded language for writing factor graphs compiled into Scala to run efficiently.\footnote{Factorie-based implementations of simple tasks are still less efficient than systems like \system{CRF SGD}. } Factorie acts more like a library than a language although it's abstraction is still factor graph distributions.
+Similarly, Infer.NET~\citep{minkainfer}, Markov Logic Networks (MNLs) ~\citep{richardson2006markov}, and Probabilistic Soft Logic (PSL)~\citep{kimmig2012short} concisely construct and use probabilistic graphical models.
+BLOG~\cite{milch2007blog} falls in the same category, though with a very different focus.
+Similarly, Dyna~\cite{eisner2005compiling} is a related declarative language for specifying probabilistic dynamic programs, and Saul~\cite{Parisa15} is a declarative language embedded in Scala that deals with joint prediction via integer linear programming.
+All of these examples have picked particular aspects of the probabilistic modeling framework to focus on.
 Beyond these examples, there are several approaches that essentially ``reinvent'' an existing programming language to support probabilistic reasoning at the first order level.
 IBAL~\cite{pfeffer2001ibal} derives from O'Caml; Church~\cite{goodman2008church} derives from LISP.
 IBAL uses a (highly optimized) form of variable elimination for inference that takes strong advantage of the structure of the program; Church uses MCMC techniques, coupled with a different type of structural reasoning to improve efficiency.

-It is worth noting that most of these approaches have a different goal than we have.
-Our goal is to build a framework that allows a developer to solve a quite general, but still specific type of problem: learning to solve sequencial decision-making problems (``learning to search'').
-The goal of (most) probabilistic programming languages is to provide a flexible framework for specifying graphical models and performing inference in those models.
-While these two goals are similar, they are different enough that the minimalistic library approach we have provided is likely to be insufficient for general graphical model inference.